 Repair Command

-Repair a provider with a specific id.
 Provided id will always be valid and will be provider’s id, so you don’t need to check it.

 value - double.

 Inspect Command

 Checks the Provider or the Harvester with the given id, returning a string representation of it.
 The system should check if there is an element with the given id among the Providers or the Harvesters.
 The ids are unique so there should be only one with that id.